jabirali/tmux-tilish/README.md

 There is also an "easy mode" available for non-`vim` users, which uses arrow keys instead of <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd>.

-You can find a full list of keybindings below.
-I'd be happy to receive feedback and suggestions.
-For instance, if there's interest, I could add a config option that makes the keybindings more similar to "vanilla" `i3wm`.
-However, I have the impression that *most* `i3wm` users anyway remap their keys to be more like `vim`, so I'm not adding this unless there's interest.

 The plugin has been verified to work on `tmux` v1.9, v2.6, v2.7, v2.9, and v3.0.
-Some features are only available on newer versions of `tmux` (currently v2.7+), but I hope to provide at least basic support most versions of `tmux` in active use.
+Some features are only available on newer versions of `tmux` (currently v2.7+), but I hope to provide at least basic support for most `tmux` versions in active use.
 If you encounter any problems, please file an issue and I'll try to look into it.